pytorch/ao/docs/source/index.rst

         :link: api_ref_intro.html
         :link-type: url

-        A comprehensive reference for the TorchAO
+        A comprehensive reference for the torchao
         API and its functionalities.

 Tutorials